 This book belongs to the Books of Bayern series.
 River Secrets tells the story of Razo, the forest boy who assisted a hidden princess in The Goose Girl, and a girl who can use fire in Enna Burning.
 This adventure takes Razo to the capital of Tira, where recent war with Bayern has left relations tense between the two countries.
 In the company of excellent swordsmen, Razo doubts his value and skill, and gradually learns to believe that he has more to offer than jokes and a constant willingness to eat.

-The best any of his brothers ever said was that he did not stink as sour as their third eldest brother." p.
-180
+"The best any of his brothers ever said was that he did not stink as sour as their third eldest brother."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .